 Forthcoming Somerset games

-Images can be found in the gallery.
+**Full size images can be found in the gallery

 Seal of Approval has now been replaced by Accreditation and a number of clubs have made progress towards achieving the new award.
 Gordano, Frome and Yatton received the award automatically due to achieving Whole Club Seal of Approval last year.
 All 3 clubs were invited to Twickenham for the presentation of the award (see photo of Chairman Paul Griffen and wife Lesley who is the Secretary, from Yatton).
 In the meantime Walcot and Castle Cary got out of the blocks first and are the joint first Accredited clubs in Somerset.

 Sharing Good Practice The Club Feature allows you to know what is working for other Somerset clubs; recruitment drives, social events, money-making projects, anything that is worth sharing because it could make a difference at your club - It is reproduced here from the Somerset Rugby Development Newsletter.

 Becoming a qualified coach has never been easier.
 The RFU is equipped to help you through the process and has a range of qualifications, courses, seminars and support services to help you fulfil your coaching potential.

 Anyone who wants to apply for their Level 3 in the new year needs to have done these modules.More information on Level 3 application can be found at http://www.rfu.com/TakingPart/Coach/FindACourse/

 A number of vacancies have arisen for Coaches, Team Managers and Selectors in the South West and Super SixCoaches in Somerset.
 For further details click vacancies.